 About Social Media In the Workplace

 A few years back, many employers were prohibiting employees from using social media in the workplace.
-Many human resources professionals and managers considered social media a big productivity killer.
+Many human resources professionals and managers considered social media a major productivity killer, associating it with distraction, information overload, and blurred professional boundaries.

 Is this still the case?
-Has this perception changed today in 2022?
+Has this perception changed today?

-Not allowing employees to use social media when at work is almost impossible today when nearly 98% of employees use social media for personal use.
-Moreover, 80% of employees admit that they use social media in the workplace.
-And 50% of them already post about their employer on social media.
+In reality, outright restrictions have become increasingly difficult to enforce.
+Not allowing employees to use social media at work is almost impossible when nearly 98% of employees use social media for personal purposes.
+Moreover, 80% of employees admit that they use social media in the workplace, and 50% of them already post about their employer on social media.

-Furthermore, employees themselves see many benefits in using social media at work.
-According to research, 82% of employees say social media can improve work relationships, and 60% say it can support decision-making processes.
+Furthermore, employees themselves point to clear benefits when using social media at work.
+Earlier research suggests that 82% of employees believe social media can improve work relationships, while 60% say it supports decision-making processes.
+These findings helped shift the conversation away from distraction and towards collaboration, visibility, and faster knowledge sharing.

 • 71% – staying in touch with others in the same field